dylan-kuo/dylan-kuo.github.io/pages/about.md

 ## What my experiences look like?

 The timeline below provides a concise overview of my recent life, mostly regarding education and work.
-My academic profile is available in [ETIS](https://www.etis.ee/CV/lillemets/eng).
+You can find more details in my LinkedIn page [Dylan Kuo](https://www.linkedin.com/in/dylankuo/).

 <div class="row">
 {% include timeline.html %}